Official State Tortoise of Florida

-The gopher tortoise population is declining and studies indicate that it may not exist outside of protected areas.
+The gopher tortoise population is declining and studies indicate that it may not exist outside of protected areas; it's listed as threatened in Florida - both the tortoise and its burrow are protected under state law.
 Help preserve this unique, ancient creature - if you find a tortoise on the road, stop your vehicle and gently place it off the road in the direction it is traveling.